MrQR-me/docs/FormBuilder/Content.md

 * Text
 * Media

-The default content type is TEXT.
+The default content type is Text.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_New.png "New")

-Enter a title for your TEXT, then select <button class="button button1">SAVE</button> ONCE you have entered your desired TEXT.
+Enter a title for your Text, then select <button class="button button1">SAVE</button> once you have entered your desired TEXT.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_Input_Text.png "Text")

-3
+Now your Text content has been saved you can **Edit**, **Remove**{: .text-purple-000 } or add more content and inputs. you can rearrange the order of Text and Inputs later.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_Text_Added.png "Text Added")